 Prophets of the Hauhau (Pai Mārire) faith, which was opposed by the government, came to Poverty Bay in 1865.
 Many people decided to join their religion.
 After clashes between Hauhau supporters and government forces, Māori prisoners were sent to the Chatham Islands.
-One Rongowhakaata man, Te Kooti, led a mass escape and an attack on Poverty Bay, and became an important leader and prophet.
-Government forces pursued him into Te Urewera, but he avoided being captured, and became the founder of the Ringatū religion.
+A Rongowhakaata man, Te Kooti, led a mass escape and an attack on Poverty Bay, and became an important leader and the founder of the Ringatū religion.
+Government forces pursued him into Te Urewera, but he evaded them.

 In the later 19th century, leaders of Tūranganui-a-Kiwa promoted the idea of setting up trusts to keep and look after Māori land.
 In the 20th century the tribes worked to develop their land.